Ngeh Koo Ham: Political career

+In DAP, Ngeh has been the party's chairperson in Perak since 2000 until 2014, when the post changed hands to Nga Kor Ming, his cousin.

 Ngeh first stood in the 1990 general election against Lim Keng Yaik for the parliamentary seat of Beruas.
 He nevertheless lost to Lim, president of Parti Gerakan Rakyat Malaysia (Gerakan) and a powerful Barisan Nasional (BN) cabinet minister, by a narrow margin.
 In the 1995 general election, he contested but lost in the Batu Gajah seat.
 In the 1999 general election, he contested but lost in both the Ipoh Timor parliamentary seat and Pasir Pinji state seat in Perak.

 Ngeh begun to be a state assemblyman for Sitiawan, Perak for three terms continuously following his victories in the 2004, 2008 and 2013 general elections.
 He also served as the head of the Opposition in the Perak State Legislative Assembly from 2004 to 2008.
 After 2008 election, with the formation of the Perak new state government by the Pakatan Rakyat (PR) coalition of DAP, People's Justice Party (PKR) and Pan-Malaysian Islamic Party (PAS); which was faced with the problem of the candidate of new Chief Minister.
 Among the 3 parties, DAP has the most seats, but the Perak state constitution says that the Chief Minister must be a Malay Muslim.
 Ngeh, being the Chairman of the Perak DAP, is ethnic Chinese and a Christian.
 They initially agreed that Mohammad Nizar Jamaluddin from PAS should be the Chief Minister but in the end try persuading the Sultan, Sultan Azlan Shah, to appoint Ngeh as the non-Malay, non-Muslim Chief Minister.
 They listed three candidates, the other two being Mohammad Nizar Jamaluddin and Mohd Radzi from PKR.
 Finally the Sultan rejected Ngeh and wanted to appoint a Malay who is a professional.
 All of the Malay state assemblymen in PKR have only Form 5 (Secondary school year 5) qualification.
 Thus Mohammad Nizar, being an engineer and carrying the highest position in PAS among the Perak PAS state assemblymen, became the new Chief Minister.
 Ngeh was appointed to the state executive committee as senior state executive councillor, with the portfolios of Infrastructure and Public Amenities; Energy and Water; and Non-Muslim Affairs during the short-lived state government was led by PR from March 2008 to May 2009, which the PR state government had collapsed due to the 2009 Perak political crisis.